Negative Wigner function by decaying interaction from equilibrium: The working principle

 \section{The working principle}

 The protocol introduced in the previous section assumes the presence of two qualitatively different interactions, having two distinct purposes.
 The first interaction, named here ancillary and/or unstable, corresponds to the Hamiltonian~\eqref{eq-H-Rabi-zxdriven-direct} term $g_A(t)\,\op{\sigma}_z^A\op{X}$.
-As mentioned in the previous Sec.~\ref{sec-protocol}, the explicit time-dependence of $g_A(t)$ reflects our assumption that this interaction effectively decays on a time scale $t_S$, after a long-enough stable regime, see Fig.~\ref{fig1} green line, preceding this decay and allowing for initial thermalization of the whole artificial molecule modeled by~\eqref{eq-H-Rabi-zxdriven-direct}.
-Such explicit time dependence may effectively result, e.g., from the presence of other degrees of freedom or from active switching-off by some external agent.
-The purpose of this interaction is to {\it autonomously} prepare $\op{\tau}$, thermal state~\eqref{eq-thermal-tau} with suitable properties.
+As mentioned in the previous Sec.~\ref{sec-protocol}, the explicit time-dependence of $g_A(t)$ reflects our assumption that this interaction effectively decays on a time scale $t_S$, after a long-enough stable regime, see Fig.~\ref{fig1} green line, preceding this decay and allowing for initial thermalization of the whole artificial molecule modeled by~\eqref{eq-H-Rabi-zxdriven-direct}. \tcb{Such explicit time dependence may effectively result, e.g., from the presence of other degrees of freedom or from active switching-off by some external agent.
+This second option is clearly non-autonomous, as mentioned in Sec.~\ref{sec-system}, already, and could simplify \tcbg{proof-of-principle experimental tests of the interaction mechanism}.
+The preferred and truly autonomous option relies on extension of our system by other (possibly classical) degree of freedom whose evolution will match the decay of $g_A(t)$ depicted, e.g., in Fig.~\ref{fig1}.
+Such ``build, release, and hands-off'' approach is described in more detail in Sec.~\ref{sec-autonomous}.} The purpose of this interaction is to {\it autonomously} prepare $\op{\tau}$, thermal state~\eqref{eq-thermal-tau} with suitable properties.
 Namely, unstable interaction induces a nonzero initial displacement of the LHO state, see Fig.~\ref{fig2}(b), with Gaussian Wigner function despite the global thermalization.
 Hence, the corresponding LHO density matrix $\op{\rho}$, see Fig.~\ref{fig3}(a), has certain dominant populations of Fock states $\ket{n},\,n\geq 1$ (in that particular case $n=1,2$) and corresponding nonzero off-diagonal terms, indicating certain coherence between these Fock states.

 The second interaction, denoted here as stable, is in our model Hamiltonian~\eqref{eq-H-Rabi-zxdriven-direct} represented by the term $g_R\,\op{\sigma}_x\op{X}$.
 It is assumed to be stable during the whole evolution, see Fig.~\ref{fig1} blue line.
 Our choice of the interaction form represents the Rabi interaction~\cite{RabiPhysRev1937,LvPRX2018} between LHO and TLS.
 Its purpose is to transfer excitations between these subsystems during quantum evolution.